 - On the conditional formatting pane, click on the drop-down under Format rules.

 - From the list of rules, scroll to the bottom and select “Custom formula is”.
-This allows you to insert your own strikethorugh formula.
+This allows you to insert your own strikethrough formula.

 - In the value of formula field, enter this formula: =C3=”Done”

-- In the next section (i.e., Formatting style), click to on the strikethrough icon to apply its formatting.
-If you want to, you can also apply additional formatting (such as bold, Underline, italic, color the font, or add a fill color).
+- In the next section (i.e., Formatting style), click on the strikethrough icon to apply its formatting.
+If you want to, you can also apply additional formatting (such as Bold, underline, italic, color the font, or add a fill color).